 More Than a Conqueror

-How a young survivor finds hope, strength and peace on her cancer journey.
+How a young adult with cancer finds hope, strength and peace.

-My journey began in the summer of 2012, when I decided to see a doctor regarding some skull sensitivity and headaches I was experiencing.
+My journey as a young adult with cancer began in the summer of 2012, when I decided to see a doctor regarding some skull sensitivity and headaches I was experiencing.
 I was 23, fit and active with no previous health concerns so had I no reason to think it was anything serous.
-After a series of scans and testing I learned that there was a tumor in my skull that was growing and causing problems.
+After a series of scans and testing, I learned that there was a tumor in my skull that was growing and causing problems.

 I still undergo follow-up MRIs and full body PET/CT scans to check for new malignancy and also measure old tumors to be sure they are not growing.
 All scans from the past couple years have shown that all tumors are stable and there is no new malignancy.
 In fact, my most recent skull tumor has started to recalcify with healthy bone growth.
 This is great news!

 In the years since my diagnosis and treatment I have been able to reflect on what has truly given me hope, strength and peace during this journey.

 There were things that certainly helped, including the support of friends and family.
 Also, keeping a positive mindset and an internal dialog running “you are stronger than you think you are”, “keep your chin up” or “you are doing great” and celebrating even the smallest improvements in recovery or good test results.